minarady1/wifi_for_industrial_robotics/README.md

-# wifi_for_industrial_robotics
+# Wi-Fi evaluation for industrial reobotics
-This the source code and the source data obtained for our experiments in evaluating WiFi perfrance for industrial robotics
+This the source code and the source data obtained for our experiments in evaluating WiFi perfrance for industrial robotics in the Perama Shipyard, Piraeus, Greece.

 ## raw data
 The collected raw data are available under the [logs](logs) directory.